The incredible power of the 90-day business plan.

 But setting that as a goal?
 “Impossible” would be most people’s reply.

-How about growing your business by just 19% in the next three months?
+So, how about growing your business by just 19% in the next three months?

-That sounds much more achievable, doesn’t it?
+Well, that sounds much more achievable, doesn’t it?
 Bite-sized.
 Goldilocks!

 Well, grow your business by 19% for four consecutive 90-day business plans, and guess what – you’ve just doubled your business in 12 months!

-Compounding is the secret sauce that my business hero Warren Buffett has used to become one of the richest self-made men on the planet.
+You see, compounding is the secret sauce that my business hero Warren Buffett has used to become one of the richest self-made men on the planet.
 It gives a huge amount of leverage and can propel you forward in whatever goals you set, just by continually stacking up these 90-day business plans, one after the other.

 90 days from now…